 Widener awards a limited number of full-tuition scholarships each year based on the strength of the applicant pool.
-Minimum criteria to receive an invitation to interview for a full-tuition scholarship includes:
+Minimum criteria to be considered for an invitation to interview for a full-tuition scholarship includes:

 - 1350 minimum combined SAT score (Math & Critical Reading components)

 - 3.85 minimum cumulative grade point average (based on 4.0 grade scale)

 Widener academic scholarships are awarded to incoming undergraduate students based on criteria established by the Office of Admissions.
 Incoming students are automatically considered for scholarship aid when they apply for admission.
 Scholarships are renewed in compliance with standards established by the Office of Admissions and may vary by year of admission.
 Assistance is limited to eight semesters.